pgbackrest/pgbackrest/README.md

 * Improved error message when backup is run without archive_command set and without --no-archive-check specified.
 Found by Eric Radman.

 * Moved version number out of the VERSION file to Version.pm to better support packaging.
 Suggested by Michael Renner.

+* Replaced IPC::System::Simple and Net::OpenSSH with IPC::Open3 to eliminate CPAN dependency for multiple distros.

 ### v0.75: New repository format, info command and experimental 9.5 support